ossrs/srs/README.md

 </pre>

 ### System Requirements
-Supported operating systems:
+Supported operating systems and hardware:
-* All Linux 32/64 bits
+* All Linux , both 32 and 64 bits

-Hardware requirements:
 * All handware.

 ### Summary